evoko/zendesk-theme/README.md

 ## Developing

-To start contributing, clone the repository (`git clone https://github.com/evoko/zendesk-theme.git`) and create a feature/bug branch (e.g. `git checkout -b feature/that-new-feature` or `bug/fix-for-that-bug`) to work on.

-### Local previewing

 You can use your favorite IDE to develop and preview your changes locally in a web browser using the Zendesk Apps Tools (ZAT) which is installed as a Ruby gem.
 For more details, see [Previewing theme changes locally](https://support.zendesk.com/hc/en-us/articles/115012793547).

 To avoid having to enter your Zendesk credentials every time you start your development environment you can create a `.zat` file in the project root which contains your credentials in json format, for example like this: